WestGrid/SciVis2021/content/submission.md

 The submission deadline is July 31<sup>st</sup>, 2021.
 Your submission should include:
 <!-- We will open submissions in early May. -->

-- A 2-page PDF describing your visualization and analysis techniques.
+- A 2-page PDF paper describing your visualization and analysis techniques.
 Focus on the techniques you used and results you obtained.
 Do not waste space on background information or data description.
 Please follow the [formatting guidelines for the manuscript](https://kaust-vislab.github.io/SciVis2020/submission.html) where you can download LaTeX and Word templates.
 - Images that explain how your visualizations help answer the questions.
 The images should be appended to the 2-page